-All candidates for Initial Teaching Licensure programs must pass a basic skills test for admission.
-Candidates with an earned master's or doctoral degree, conferred prior to admission, are exempt from taking the basic skills test.
+The Basic Skills test is no longer required.
 All other applicable tests must be passed prior to the start of student teaching.
 For more information, see the Test Information page.

 Where can I take the tests?
 How do I register for them?